oracle/graaljs/docs/user/README.md

 # GraalVM JavaScript Implementation

-GraalVM provides the ECMAScript-compliant runtime to execute JavaScript and Node.js applications.
-It is fully standard compliant, execute applications with high performance, and provide all the benefits from the GraalVM stack, including language interoperability and common tooling.
+GraalVM provides an ECMAScript-compliant runtime to execute JavaScript and Node.js applications.
+It is fully standard compliant, execute applications with high performance, and provide all benefits from the GraalVM stack, including language interoperability and common tooling.
 This reference documentation provides information on available JavaScript engine configurations, the Node.js runtime, the `javax.script.ScriptEngine` implementation, multithreading support details, possible embedding scenarios, and more.
 To migrate the code previously targeted to the Nashorn or Rhino engines, migration guides are available.

 ## Running JavaScript